LadyBoonami/neo-ed/README.md

 - `a`: start appending lines after the selected line.
   `Ctrl+D` to exit.
   The command history (press Up) contains the indentation prefix of the previous line.
-- `c`: replace the selected line.
-  The command history (press Up) contains the previous contents of the line, and the indentation prefix of the line.
 - `F<n>`: mark line as current line, and select the surrounding `<n>` lines.
   Without `<n>`, the selection is derived from the terminal size.
 - `i`: start insert lines before the selected line.